hwschuur/hwschuur.github.io/_pages/contact.md

 I'm a passionate quartermaster who loves to build and deliver new products and services in vital industries and impactful environments.
 I hold [a PhD in Information Science][phdthesis]{:target="_blank"} from Utrecht University (2011).

-*Areas of expertise*: Business-critical IT, Product management, Software production, BizDevOps, Innovation
+Areas of expertise: Business-critical IT, Product management, Software production, BizDevOps, Innovation

 You can download my resume [here][cv]{:target="_blank"}.